PaulKinlan/paul.kinlan.me/content/2016-09-01-navigator.share.markdown

 ### How to get this working.

 1. Get [Chrome Dev Channel on Android](https://play.google.com/store/apps/details?id=com.chrome.dev&hl=en).
+2. Toggle chrome://flags/#enable-experimental-web-platform-features
-2. Go to any page on my blog and click the share button at the end of each article.
+3. Go to any page on my blog and click the share button at the end of each article.
-3. Share.
+4. Share.

 ```
  navigator.share({title: document.title, text: window.location.href, url: window.location.href})